xy-241/CS-Notes/content/OS/Thread/User Thread.md

 >[!attention]+ Regarding the performance gainz
 > The above example shows a significant performance gainz - 5 iterations that take `500ms` each finish in `500ms`!
 If you increase the number of iterations, it should still complete in about `500ms`.
 Give it a try!
 This thanks to [[Concurrency (并发)]] and the lightweight nature of User Thread.
 >
-> However, this performance gainz are only for **not CPU-bounded tasks**.
+> However, this performance gainz are only for **not CPU-bounded tasks** like [[Async IO]].
 The performance gainz declines gradually as the tasks require more CPU power to complete.
 For non CPU-bounded tasks, they can run in concurrently without needing attention from the CPU.
 In the code editor below, change the value of `i` in the `main()` from `100` to `1000`, you should observe the time taken 10X!
 > <div class="onecompilerCode-wrapper"><iframe class="onecompilerCode" frameBorder="0"  src="https://onecompiler.com/embed/java/4287wrd8f?codeChangeEvent=true&theme=dark&hideLanguageSelection=true&hideNew=true&hideNewFileOption=true&availableLanguages=true&hideTitle=true&hideStdin=true" ></iframe></div>